Does Medicare Cover Aduhelm, the New Alzheimer’s Drug?

 How much does Aduhelm cost?

-Aduhelm costs $56,000 per year (for 12 total treatments).
+When Aduhelm was first released, the price tag was $56,000 per year (for 12 total treatments).
 Providers give the treatment through an IV infusion, which takes about an hour.
 That infusion is given once a month.

 In addition to the cost of the drug, patients need a required PET scan before starting treatment.
 The PET scan must show the patient has amyloid plaques in their brain to qualify for the drug.